embergershared/aca-full-private-app/README.md

   - Follow the Startup wizard (Next, Accept)

-##### Install the required tools on the Jumpbox VM
+#### Install the required tools on the Jumpbox VM

 - Launch a PowerShell terminal **as Administrator**

-- Execute these commands to get the elements and tools required (there are many ways to achieve the same result here)
+- Execute these commands to get the elements and tools required (there are many ways to achieve the same result and some of the tools are personal preferences)

 ```pwsh
 # 1. Install Chocolatey